uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance.md

 	The <a href="https://www.ncetm.org.uk/ncetm/benefits-of-registering">National Centre for the Excellence in the Teaching of Mathematics</a> (NCETM) offers teaching resources and a <a href="https://www.ncetm.org.uk/self-evaluation/">self-evaluation tool</a> to check your understanding of the maths you will be teaching.
 </p>

-<h3>For UK nationals returning to teaching in England from overseas </h3>
+<h3>For teachers who trained in England returning from overseas </h3>
 <p>
 	This section is for both UK and non-UK nationals who have trained to teach in England and are interested in returning to teach here.
 </p>